 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This dystopian, science fiction is a hardcover edition that was published by HC Children's Books on February 28, 2012 and has 487 pages.
+dystopian, science fiction in Hardcover edition that was published by HC Children's Books on February 28, 2012 and has 487 pages.